mrgrshift/restart-script/README.md

 <br>
 <br>
 ##Side notes
-If you are running a newer version of ubuntu you need to check if rc.local is no longer used.
-If so, you need to do an extra configurations.
+If you are running a newer version of Ubuntu you need to check if rc.local is no longer used.
+If so, you need to do an extra configuration.
 Ubuntu newer versions are now using systemd, and rc.local is now considered a service and it is turned off by default.
 You can turn rc.local "on" doing the following steps:
 ```
 sudo nano /etc/systemd/system/rc-local.service
 ```